Mystery deepens after boaters fled crash that hurt kids in False River

 Two kids had to go to the hospital.
 One of them was transported by AirMed.

-That occupants on that boat all fled the scene, according to Thibodeaux.
+The occupants on the boat that caused the crash all fled the scene, according to Thibodeaux.
 The adult, an attorney in the Lafayette area, was located at his home, the sheriff said.

 Video obtained by the WBRZ Investigative Unit showed an unknown individual checking out the boat involved in the crash the next day.